LER0ever/Hackintosh/README.md

  - The HD530 Driver works **only on 10.12.4**
  - This repo is large, so **'Download ZIP' is recommended.**
  - Hackintosh is just a technical proof of my understanding of macOS and Unix, and
- - **I will not take any responsibility for any loss or damage caused by this collection.**
+ - **I will not take any responsibility for any data loss or hardware damage caused by this collection.**

 ![03](https://i.imgur.com/JlHl7QK.png)